maltehedderich/blog/docs/posts/dspy_miprov2.md

 Each model gets its _own_ optimized instructions and demonstrations, tailored to its particular behavior.
 A prompt that works brilliantly for Gemini may be suboptimal for Grok, and MIPROv2 accounts for that automatically.

 This also makes it easy to re-evaluate whenever a new model drops: add one entry to the `models` dict, run the loop, and compare scores on the same metric and test set.
-No prompt rewriting required.

 ## Conclusion